top of page

 Pregnancy, postpartum, infertility treatments, and infant loss (such as still birth and miscarriage) all have something in common… large shifts in hormones.
 The changes in hormones during the perinatal period can impact your mood, thyroid, brain, sexual health, and pelvic floor.
 It can cause severe anxiety, depression, loss of motivation, loss of interest in previously enjoyed activities, feeling like a robot, feeling fearful around your baby, or having disturbing thoughts.
 Regardless of if you are celebrating life or grieving loss during the perinatal period, you must remember that you and your wellbeing are also a priority.
 If you are experiencing any of these symptoms during the perinatal period or infertility treatments, then you may benefit from therapy or support services.

-With everything going on, do even have time for counseling/supportgroup?
+With everything going on, do I even have time for counseling/supportgroup?

 We understand and respect your busy schedule, which is why we provide flexible options.
 For Arkansas residents, we have two in-person locations and a virtual option for individual therapy.
 Our support sessions have set times and dates but are offered virtually and open residents in all states.